d3jn/vim-worker/README.md

 ### `worker_autoclose_tasks_list`
 > (default: 1)

-If enabled this option makes plugin close tasks list buffer automatically once you chose task to run.
+If enabled this option makes plugin close tasks list buffer automatically once you run a task from it.

 ### `worker_task_running_strategy`
 > (default: `'system'`)